 Our fact sheets on health reform can help you learn more about these reforms, when they will be implemented, and whether they affect your coverage.

 You can shop for the coverage you need through new Health Insurance Marketplaces

-Individuals, families, small employers, and employees can explore their new coverage options and shop for private health insurance through new Health Insurance Marketplaces in every state.
-Through the online Marketplaces (or by phone or in-person), you can compare new options and learn whether you qualify for financial assistance or coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
+Individuals, families, small employers, and employees can explore their new coverage options and shop for private health insurance through Health Insurance Marketplaces in every state.
+Through the online Marketplaces (or by phone or in-person), you can compare your options and learn whether you qualify for financial assistance or coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

 You can enroll through the Marketplace in your state from November 15, 2014 through February 15, 2015.
 If you do not enroll during this time period, you may have to wait until enrollment reopens next year unless you face certain life-changing circumstances.
 And, you and your family members can enroll in Medicaid and the Children's Health Insurance Program at any time throughout the year.

 Need to connect to the Marketplace in your state?
 Use this link and select your state.

 Some states offer expanded access to Medicaid for low-income adults